 Another important FDW (foreign data wrapper) extension in the PostgreSQL world is tds_fdw.
 Both Microsoft SQL Server and Sybase uses TDS (Tabular Data Stream) format.
 This fdw allows PostgreSQL to use tables stored in remote SQL Server or Sybase database as local tables.
 This FDW make use of FreeTDS libraries.

-As previously mentioned, there are lot of migrations underway from Oracle to PostgreSQL.
+As previously mentioned, there are a lot of migrations underway from Oracle to PostgreSQL.
 Incompatible functions in PostgreSQL are often painful for those who are migrating server code.
 The “orafce” project implements some of the functions from the Oracle database.
 The functionality was verified on Oracle 10g and the module is useful for production work.
 Please refer to the list in its official documentation about the Oracle functions implemented in PostgreSQL

-In this new world of IOT and connected devices, there is a growing need of time-series data.
+In this new world of IOT and connected devices, there is a growing need for time-series data.
 Timescale can convert PostgreSQL into a scalable time-series data store.
 The official site is available here with all relevant links.

-Is loading a large volume of data into database in a very efficient and faster way a challenge for you?
+Is loading a large volume of data into a database in a very efficient and faster way a challenge for you?
 If so pg_bulkload may help you solve that problem.
 Official documentation is available here

 PostgreSQL 10 introduced declarative partitions.
 But creating new partitions and maintaining existing ones, including purging unwanted partitions, requires a good dose of manual effort.
 If you are looking to automate part of this maintenance you should have a look at what pg_partman offers.
 The repository with documentation is available here.

-PostgreSQL has feature related to logical replication built-in.
+PostgreSQL has a feature related to logical replication built-in.
 Extra information is recorded in WALs which will facilitate logical decoding. wal2json is a popular output plugin for logical decoding.
 This can be utilized for different purposes including change data capture.
 In addition to wal2json, there are other output plugins: a concise list is available in the PostgreSQL wiki.

 There are many more extensions that help us build an enterprise-grade PostgreSQL set up using open source solutions.
 Please feel free to comment and ask us if we know about one that satisfies your particular needs.
 Or, if there’s still time, sign up for our October webinar and ask us in person!